ossu/computer-science/README.md

 It is designed according to the degree requirements of undergraduate computer science majors, minus general education (non-CS) requirements, as it is assumed most of the people following this curriculum are already educated outside the field of CS.
-The courses themselves are among the very best in the world, often coming from Harvard, Princeton, MIT, etc., but specifically chosen to meet the following criteria.
+The courses are among the best in the world, often coming from Harvard, Princeton, MIT, etc., but specifically chosen to meet the following criteria.

 **Courses must**:
 - Be open for enrollment
-- Run regularly (ideally in self-paced format, otherwise running multiple times per year)
+- Run regularly (ideally in self-spaced format, otherwise running multiple times per year)
 - Be of generally high quality in teaching materials and pedagogical principles
 - Match the curricular standards of the [CS 2013](CURRICULAR_GUIDELINES.md): Curriculum Guidelines for Undergraduate Degree Programs in Computer Science